lorrain0407/gaohaoyang.github.io/_posts/2018-04-06-qr-optimization.md

 ## Results

-You can see some results in 'results' directory.
+You can see some results in `results` directory.